CloudSim: A Framework for Modeling and Simulation of Cloud Computing Infrastructures and Services

 - Marcos Dias de Assuncao

 - Bhathiya Wickremasinghe

-Software LicenseThe CloudSim Toolkit software is released as open source under the LGPL license.
+Software LicenseThe CloudSim Toolkit software is released as Open Source under the Apache Version 2.0 license.

 Copyright The CLOUDS Lab, The University of Melbourne, 2009- to date.

 - Sareh Fotuhi Piraghaj, Amir Vahid Dastjerdi, Rodrigo N.Calheiros, and Rajkumar Buyya, ContainerCloudSim: An Environment for Modeling and Simulation of Containers in Cloud Data Centers, Software: Practice and Experience, Volume 47, Number 4, Pages: 505-521, ISSN: 0038-0644, Wiley Press, New York, USA, April 2017.

 - Saurabh Kumar Garg and Rajkumar Buyya, NetworkCloudSim: Modelling Parallel Applications in Cloud Simulations, Proceedings of the 4th IEEE/ACM International Conference on Utility and Cloud Computing (UCC 2011, IEEE CS Press, USA), Melbourne, Australia, December 5-7, 2011.